skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 # Leveraging Azure CycleCloud and Virtual Machine Scale Set in Flexible Orchestration Mode to Scale HPC Workloads with Over a Thousand InfiniBand-Connected Nodes

-## Introduction
+## I. Introduction

 In the world of high-performance computing (HPC), scaling out clusters to meet demanding computational needs is a crucial aspect.
 Azure CycleCloud, a cloud-based HPC management solution, provides a powerful platform for orchestrating and scaling HPC workloads.
 In this blog post, we will explore how to scale out a CycleCloud SLURM cluster on Azure VMSS Flex, leveraging InfiniBand connectivity.
 This configuration not only enhances scalability but also improves deployment performance and reliability, making it an ideal choice for embarrasingly parallel HPC and AI worloads.

-## Setting Up the Environment for CycleCloud Cluster
+## II.
+Setting Up the Environment for CycleCloud Cluster

 To begin, let's outline the steps involved in setting up the environment for our CycleCloud SLURM cluster.
 These steps ensure you have a working CycleCloud VM host before setting up a cluster to leverage InfiniBand with VMSS Flexible.